K-P1/Bank-Alert-Reconciliation-Agent/README.md

 ## Roadmap and next steps

-This project is being implemented in stages. **Completed: 1–7** (A2A integration, matching engine, mock data infrastructure).
+This project is being implemented in stages. **Completed: 1–7 (including 6.5)** — A2A integration, natural language interface, matching engine, and mock data infrastructure.
 Coming up:

 - Stage 8: Pagination, advanced filtering, and query optimization
 - Stage 9: Background job queue & async execution for `execute` method